ExperimentsHNL/popper-design/overview.md

 **Popper** is a platform that allows social science researchers to create and run **online experiments** to study human behavior.
 It consists of four pieces:

-1. **Popper SDK**, -- a set of tools based on Unity 3D game engine that the reseacher uses on their local computer to design experiments in the form of short multiplayer games;
+1. **Popper SDK** -- a set of tools based on Unity 3D game engine that the reseacher uses on their local computer to design experiments in the form of short multiplayer games;

-2. **Hosting Platform**, -- GitHub-based online repository used for storing and sharing source code, as well as binary files of developed experiments;
+2. **Experiments Library** -- GitHub-based online repository used for storing and sharing source code, as well as binary files of developed experiments;

-3. **Researcher Site**, -- website that the researcher uses to launch her experiments online and watch them in real time;
+3. **Researcher Site** -- a website that the researcher uses to launch and monitor online trials based on the experiments available in the **Experiments Library**;

-4. **Player Site**, where subjects participate in experiments by playing games.
+4. **Player Site** -- a website that players (experimental subjects) use to browse and participate in trials launched by the researchers.

-### Social scientists would like to know *when* and *why* people... ###
+### Social scientists are interested in studying human behavior, and developing theories explaining it.
+Experiments represent the main tool by means of which researchers are able to test the validity of proposed theories.
+All candidate theories must produce specific predictions (hypotheses) that can in principle be proven wrong.
+By subjecting such predictions to experimental test researchers falsify incorrect theories ###

 ### Testing human behavior is hard... ###